 This was a very powerful practice for me and helped increase the numbers quickly.

 - I took creatine and BCAAs during the time I was training for the TV programme to improve performance and recovery.
+I’m not sure if they worked but wanted to give this my best shot.

 - I still do 3 x 15 reps as part of my morning routine to wake up my body and mind.
 I never feel excited about doing them.
 In fact, I would quite happily not do them, but getting them done always feels better than not doing them.